suraj0702/life_saving_Bot/README.md

 # life_saving_Bot
 It is a robot car that can be used in areas like mining, sewage ,or other places where people face difficulties to go and it is so built that it works automatically by detecting the obstacles in its way(using ultrasonic sensor) and send the information like temperature ,pressure ( using dht 11)and amount of poisonous gas like co,H2,lpg,smoke,etc(using mq2,mq7 sensor).
 ### images
+Image of robot car
 <img src="bot_img.jpeg">
+image of datas taken from dht11 sensor and gas sensor through bluetooth module
 <img src="mq.jpeg">